 Management involves both decreasing the frequency of migraines as well as easing pain and shortening the duration when they do occur.
 This is generally a larger task than a prescription alone can handle, although medication can be helpful in some instances.
 Preventative treatment requires both parent and child to pay attention to the conditions that lead to migraines in order to identify any particular triggers.

-Migraines generally have certain triggers which initiate symptoms.
+Migraines generally have certain triggers that initiate symptoms.
 While these vary from person to person, there are a few common ones, including the following:

 - Lack of sleep